Higher Koszul duality and connections with $n$-hereditary algebras: Higher Koszul duality

 It now follows that every indecomposable injective, and hence also $DB$, is contained in the subcategory

-By \cref{nrepfindef}, it thus remains to prove that $\gldim B \leq na-1$.
+By \cref{nrepfindef}, it thus remains to prove that \mbox{$\gldim B \leq na-1$}.
 To show this, observe first that $B$ has finite global dimension by \cref{gldim lemma}.
 As $\widetilde{T}$ is a tilting object in $\stgrmodu \Lambda$, it follows from (\ref{isomorphism}) in the proof of \cref{nrepfinchar2to1} that we have

 for every pair $(i,j)$ in $J$.
-We want to show that this is zero whenever $l \not \in \{1 - na, 0\}$.
+We want to show that this is zero whenever \mbox{$l \not \in \{1 - na, 0\}$}.
 Note that the argument for this is similar to the proof of \cref{tilt obj lem}.
-In particular, it is enough to consider the case $n(a+j-s) +l \geq l_i$ for each $i$, since the remaining cases are covered by our previous proof.
-Using that $\Omega^{-l_i}T^{i} \simeq T^{\pi(i)}\langle -g_i \rangle$, the summands in our expression above can be rewritten as
+In particular, it is enough to consider the case $n(a+j-s) +l \geq\ell_i$ for each $i$, since the remaining cases are covered by our previous proof.
+Using that \mbox{$\Omega^{-\ell_i}T^{i} \simeq T^{\pi(i)}\langle -g_i \rangle$}, the summands in our expression above can be rewritten as

-If $n(\sigma_i+j-s - am_i) + na - 1 +l < l_{\pi(i)}$, this is non-zero only when $l$ is as claimed.
-Otherwise, \cref{almost lemma} \textit{(4)} implies that we get a negative degree shift in the next step of the iteration, and we are done by the same argument as in the proof of \cref{tilt obj lem}.
-From this, one can see that the assumptions in \cref{nrepinflem} are satisfied, and hence $\gldim B \leq na - 1$.
-Applying \cref{nrepfindef}, we conclude that $B$ is $(na-1)$-representation finite, which finishes our proof. \end{proof}
+If $n(\sigma_i+j-s - am_i) + na - 1 +l <\ell_{\pi(i)}$, this is non-zero only when $l$ is as claimed.
+Otherwise, \cref{almost lemma} \textit{(4)} implies that we get a negative graded shift in the next step of the iteration, and we are done by the same argument as in the proof of \cref{tilt obj lem}.
+From this, we see that the claim holds, and so

-Altogether, combining \cref{nrepfinchar2to1} and \cref{nrepfinchar1to2}, we have now proved this section's main result.
-Recall that we use the standing assumptions described at the beginning of \cref{T-Koszul and n-rep inf}.